juxor/afaq/markdown/secI1.md

 communistic associations.
 The important thing to realise is that individuals and the co-operatives they join will decide what to do with their output, whether to exchange it or to distribute it freely.
-Hence, because it is based on free agreement, communism-anarchism cannot be exploitative.
+Hence, because it is based on free agreement, communist-anarchism cannot be exploitative.
 Members of a commune or co-operative which is communistic are free to leave, after all.
 Needless to say, the co-operatives will usually distribute their product to others within their confederation and exchange with the non-communist ones in